k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

   ![image](images/99_23_commit_each.PNG)

 * A mixed approach for handling transactions during an iteration can be used when the data set is very big (for example, 1M records) and a commit is required every 10K records.
-The transaction then starts before the loop and commits each time the counter 10,000.
-Otherwise continues the transaction.
+The transaction then starts before the loop and commits each time the counter reaches 10,000.
+Otherwise, it continues the transaction.

   ![image](images/99_23_condition.PNG)

 * An example of a transaction's behavior in the loop when not all Stages inside the loop are transactional.
-In the following example, there are transactions in each iteration: one at the **insert data** Stage which is followed by commit and another at the **query params** Stage which is also followed by commit.
+In the following example, there are transactions in each iteration: one at the **insert data** Stage which is followed by a commit and another at the **query params** Stage which is also followed by a commit.

   ![image](images/99_23_complex_ex.PNG)